 A keyword is the word or phrase that you want your article to be found for in the search engine results.
 In theory, the keyword is the key word in your topic.

 So if you were an SEO (search engine optimizer) and you had a website promoting your services, the key word that you would ideally like to be found for may be SEO London (or whatever area you intend to serve).

 If there are multiple words in your ideal keyword, it can still be kown as a keyword, or a keyphrase.

 - SEO in London = keyword (or keyphrase)

 So think of a keyword as single words or phrases that you want to ‘target’.

-So my keyword for this article then is how to do keyword research.
+So my keyword (or keyphrase) for this article then is how to do keyword research for a blog post.

 My next move is to do some research to find out whether there are people searching for that phrase.
 If there are, then it may be worth writing about.